NCEAS/oss-lessons/version-control/3-code-versioning-remote.md

 *=> You still have to* ```git add``` *and* ```git commit``` *after this*

-2. If you do not why there is a conflict:
+2. If you do not know why there is a conflict:
   Dig into the files, looking for:

 ```{bash}